• Skip to main content

 Ingredients

-• 1 tablespoon olive oil
+• 1 tablespoon extra virgin olive oil

-• 1 shallot - chopped
+• 1 medium shallot - diced

 • 4 cups sourdough bread - cubed or roughly torn

-• ½ cup gruyere cheese - shredded, plus more for topping
+• ½ cup shredded gruyere cheese - plus more for topping

-• 1 cup sharp cheddar cheese - shredded, plus more for topping
+• 1 cup shredded sharp cheddar cheese - plus more for topping

 • 10 eggs